This chapter gives a high-level overview of how to use

 Now that there are some packages in the workspace, Catkin has something to build.

 Catkin utilizes an “out-of-source” and “aggregated” build pattern.
-This means that temporary or final build will products never be placed in a package’s source directory (or anywhere in the source space.
+This means that temporary or final build products will never be placed in a package’s source directory (or anywhere in the source space.
 Instead all build directories are aggregated in the build space and all final build products like executables, libraries, etc., will be put in the devel space.

 Building the Workspace¶